meatballs/meatballs.github.io/content/personal/lightning-talks.rst

 At `PyCon UK 2016 <https://2016.pyconuk.org>`_, I became annoyed.

-I was fully part of the organising team for the first time and we had spent part of first morning's session introducing lightning talks: explaining how there were an ideal way for new speakers to begin their speaking career.
+I was fully part of the organising team for the first time and we had spent part of our opening morning's session introducing lightning talks: explaining how they were an ideal way for new speakers to begin their speaking career.

 At the time, the system we used for lightning talks was the same as everyone else.